kubewarden/kubewarden.io/content/blog/2022/05/verifying-image-signatures.md

 ```

 Let's create a cluster-wide policy that will verify all images, and
-we'll use the issuer and subject for verification:
+let's use the issuer and subject for verification:

 ```
 kubectl apply -f - <<EOF